Tout/nodeflake/README.md

 Whats Next
 ----------

 Introduce socket connection for cross-service ID delivery.
 Fix issues.
-Implement redis for better uniqueness as well as tracking/logging.
 Finish the port from what twitter is doing.